TommyStarK/Hermes/DOCUMENTATION.md

 Basic abstraction of the TCP socket features for unix and windows socket.
-The TCP socket is able to perform the basic server-side and client-side operations such as binding the socket and listening on it for the server, or connecting the socket to a given host/service to send or receive data for the client.
+The TCP socket is able to perform the basic server-side and client-side operations such as binding the socket and listening on it for the server, or connecting the socket to a given host/service for the client.
 Every operation of the TCP socket is synchronous.

 ```cpp